S-PScripts/ChromeSEC-archived/README.md

-# lol this is basically an archive of the original repo now
+# Update 9/6/25: This is an archive of the original repo now.
+Do note that this is not the latest version of it though.
-# do note that this is not the latest version of it though
+## This used to be called ChromeS*X by the way.

 <img src="https://github.com/S-PScripts/ChromeSEC-archived/blob/main/src/ChromeSEC-archived%20Logo.png?raw=true" alt="ChromeSEC-archived Logo.png"/>